 Why does the reimbursement of hygiene products concern us all?

 The cost of hygienic protections accumulates over the years.
-With an average of 5 to 15 € per month, a woman can spend up to 150 € per year for these essential hygiene products.
-Over a lifetime, this represents a considerable amount, nearing €8,000.
+With an average of 5 to 15 € per month, a woman can spend up to €150 per year on these essential hygiene productsOver a lifetime, this represents a considerable amount, approaching €8,000.

 The menstrual precariousness, it is the inability to access some hygienic protections in sufficient quantity and of good quality.